b0ryakha/Moonshine-Lua-loader/README.md

 | :---: | :---:       | :---:                                     |
 | color | ```Color``` | Color for screen filling, default = Black |

-Clears the screen.
+Clears the screen with a color.
 #### ```close```
 ```lua
 window.close()
 ```

-Closes the screen.
+Closes the window and destroy all the attached resources.

 ## :wrench: Keyboard
 #### :star: [ENUMS](https://www.sfml-dev.org/documentation/2.5.1/classsf_1_1Mouse.php#a4fb128be433f9aafe66bc0c605daaa90)